 Washing the Stencil

 Super easy.
 But, it’s pretty big.
 I have a huge sink in my kitchen with a granite finish, which has made washing black paint off of things a cinch.
-If you don’t have a sink large enough to wash it off, you could consider the tub.
+If you don’t have a sink large enough to wash it off, use the bathtub.
 The stencil washes clean away with warm/hot water and some hand wiping.
 It was actually quite satisfying to watch the paint peel off as the water hit it.
+(Just make sure to wash the tub right away!)

 How Long Does It Take to Stencil?